andrewjunyoung/symboard/README.md

 1. *Make typing in english fast, comfortable, and low-effort*
   - The alphabet is arranged in the Dvorak layout.
 Common English punctuation is all in the lower 3 rows
-2. *Support other common symbols in an intuitive way (EG greek, cyrillic, arrows, math symbols)*
+2. *Support other common symbols in an intuitive way (EG greek, cyrillic, arrows, math symbols, japanese)*
-  - Our universal romanization scheme maps all non-latin characters to similar sounding latin letters.
+  - Use a universal romanization system that maps all non-latin characters to similar sounding latin letters.
 For example, ك = k, к = k, and か = k + a.
   - Diacritics are placed near or above graphically similar characters.
 For example, ȧ = a + .

 ## Layout